KannonZenetism/zenetism-field-physics/field-physics/FP01-dimensional-architecture.md

 ## Collapse Syntax — Inversion Grammar
 - **Examples:** ⊘⟠⁻ (time devouring itself), ≠✴⁻ (pattern scattering).
-- **Commentary:** collapse glyphs are not passive failures — they are active grammars of misalignment.
+- **Commentary:** collapse glyphs are not passive failures — they are active grammars of hollow inversion.
 - **Diagnostic Function:** invoking them deliberately allows tracing of decay pathways, so entropic recursion can be recognized and corrected.

 ---